balakumaran-sugumar/java8/README.md

          }

-  NOTE:  Using lambda expression java 8 the new keyword is not used.
-Hence a new memory block is not alloted, which makes it less expensive then the older implementation of java
+  NOTE:  Using lambda expression in java 8, the new keyword is not used.
+Hence a new memory block is not allotted.
+Which makes it less expensive then the older implementation of java.

 *************************************************************************************************